AppView

 Section titled “social.colibri.notification.listNotifications”Returns a paginated list of notifications for the authenticated user, newest first.
 Each notification embeds the underlying message body so clients can render the notification without a follow-up fetch. message is omitted if the underlying message has been removed from the AppView cache.

-The kind value is one of:
+The kind value is one of mention or reply.

 Mentions and replies are deduplicated per (recipient, message, kind), so a single message that both mentions and replies to the recipient produces two notification rows.